open-sauced/maintainer-intro-course/your-team.md

 There are two ways to add repositories to your Insight Page:

 1. Sync GitHub organization.
-Syncing your GitHub organization is a good idea if you want comprehensive, unified view of your project activities and the list of contributors to your project.
+Syncing your GitHub organization is a good idea if you want a unified view of your project activities and the list of contributors to your project.
 2. Add individual repositories.
 Adding individual repositories is a good idea if you want to look at similar repositories to recruit team members.

-From there, you can create a list of contributors you're interesting in learning more about or connecting with.
+From there, you can create a list of contributors you're interesting in learning more about or connecting with by selecting them from the contributors tab and creating a new list.

 ![team insights gif](/assets/list-from-insight.gif)

 ### Adding Team Members

-Once you've identified potential team members, don't hesitate to extend a formal invitation.
-When you extend the invitation, let them know why you're asking them and provide them with a clear understanding of what you expect from them.
+Once you've identified potential team members, reach out to them, let them know why you're asking them to become a team member, and provide them with a clear understanding of what you expect if they accept the role.
 This will help them to make an informed decision and ensure that they're able to meet your expectations.

 To learn how to add them to your team on GitHub, check out [this guide](https://docs.github.com/en/organizations/organizing-members-into-teams/adding-organization-members-to-a-team).